goldfarb/BCL_Archive/README.md

 # BCL_Archive
-Home to the back-end of bclarchive.net, presently browsable at http://bclarchive.net/browse/.
+Home to the back-end of bclarchive.net, the digital archive of the Biological Computer Lab, presently browsable at http://bclarchive.net/browse/.

 ## CONTENTS
 * [Introduction](#introduction)